 In conjunction with commissioning Lee Wybranski to create the Tour Sauce poster series, we’d like to share what drew us to Lee in the first place.
-Randy and I have been a longtime admirer of his work and the timelessness with which he commemorates golf tournaments – often his works weave seamlessly with the feelings and moments seared into memory from a particular week.
+Randy and I have been longtime admirers of his work and the timelessness with which he commemorates golf tournaments – often his works weave seamlessly with the feelings and moments seared into memory from a particular week.
 Digging deeper, even if you’ve never seen one of his posters I guarantee that you are still familiar with his work through the many logos he’s worked on, sometimes from scratch, sometimes just polishing up an old classic.
-Additionally, D.J. worked with him in his previous role at Skratch a couple years ago out in Scottsdale and still talks about Lee’s ethos and demeanor with admiration.
-We feel honored to be able to work with someone so fluent in the history and nuance of sport.
-I sat down with him recently to learn more about his career and craft:
+Additionally, D.J. worked with him in his previous role at Skratch a couple of years ago out in Scottsdale and still talks about Lee’s ethos and demeanor with admiration.
+We feel honored to be able to work with someone so fluent in the history and nuance of the sport.
+I sat down with him recently to learn more about his career and craft.

 Tron Carter: How did you get into golf?

 Lee Wybranski: My first commission in golf came from Winged Foot; it was a drawing of their clubhouse, and I did that in ’95.
 I’ve been working in golf since then basically.
 Once you get a job or a client like Winged Foot doors tend to open.
 First few years of work from ’95 to ’01 I was doing artwork for private clubs.
 And then a client switched jobs and became the Director of Golf at Atlantic City Country Club right after the casinos bought it, and he asked us if we could help rebrand the facility so that was our first effort in the design arena.
 We designed a new logo and all new printed collateral for ACCC, which at the time was over 100 years old, so that was a neat job.
 And that got our foot in the door and was a nice resume piece for a lot of the design work we do.